curtisalexander/pdf-tiny/README.md

 ```

 ## Compatibility
-Only works on Windows due to [hard coding](https://github.com/curtisalexander/pdf-tiny/blob/main/src/main.rs#L20) the filepath for GhostScript.
-Could very easily be adapted for other operating systems.
+`pdf-tiny` only works on Windows due to [hard coding](https://github.com/curtisalexander/pdf-tiny/blob/main/src/main.rs#L20) the filepath for GhostScript.
+It could easily be adapted for other operating systems.

 ## Why Build This?
 - Opportunity to experiment with `xtask`